sensu/sensu-docs/content/sensu-go/6.8/catalog/_index.md

 ---

 {{% notice commercial %}}
-**COMMERCIAL FEATURE**: Access the Catalog API in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access the Sensu Catalog in the packaged Sensu Go distribution.
 For more information, read [Get started with commercial features](../../commercial/).
 {{% /notice %}}